Skip to main content

 💬 Feedback, debate, discuss!

 Ask questions in the content you post to drive the conversation.
-Put yourself in the shoes of your colleagues, pick up on what is being discussed around the water cooler or in the bathroom and bring that conversation out onto Blink.
+Put yourself in the shoes of your colleagues, pick up on what is being discussed around the water cooler or in the bathroom, and bring that conversation out onto Blink.
 Be ready to take feedback positively on content you post and encourage employees to debate about it.

 If a post gets lots of traction, summarize the comments in another post and explain, where possible, what’s being done about it.